 When systems are spread across multiple infrastructure stacks in this way, they tend to have dependencies between them.
 There are a number of stack integration patterns which can be used for this, which will be documented here in the future.

 Running a stack tool by hand works well for a single, fairly simple stack.
 As systems become more complex, with multiple stacks, multiple instances, then configuring them and passing integration information can become challenging.
-Most teams deal with this by writing orchestration tools in some scripting language.
+Most teams deal with this by writing orchestration scripts, which can become a beast of their own.
+Patterns for this will be added to this catalogue.